 To be sure you have provided the full context, ask yourself if you have shared all the information you have.
 If you catch yourself thinking ‘this is not important for developers, they don’t need to know this, at least ask the team if this information could help them.
 You might be surprised by which factors others may find crucial.

 Use the channel wisely

 Channel is a commonly forgotten communication factor in project management.
-Nowadays, when development teams very often work from different countries, when the backend is in India, frontend in Poland and the Product Owner is in the USA, we all use lots of different tools to communicate.
+Nowadays, when development teams very often work from different countries, when the backend is in India (now, as many as 85% of American companies outsource most of their operations to India), frontend development in Poland and the Product Owner is in the USA, we all use lots of different tools to communicate.

 Choosing the proper channel and using it effectively might be impactful.
 Conference calls, emails, and chats are great and allow us to be in constant touch.
 But they also create new ways for the message to be misunderstood.

 We can’t pretend that chatting online is the same as having conversations in the same room with the team.
 What we can do is keep in mind the limitations of remote communication and try to overcome them.